 Bristol800 is a partnership programme that is developing, delivering and promoting activities in 2016 that celebrate significant Bristol anniversaries along with other commemorative and special events that raise awareness and encourage debate about different aspects of the city.

 Bristol800 is supported by:

 The core of the work is in two areas:

 1/ City-wide learning about Bristol through small-scale projects linked to many of the historical anniversaries that are taking place through the year, along with the free distribution of a specially commissioned book of walks exploring different aspects of Bristol’s heritage and present-day life to be launched in the autumn.

 2/ The Bristol Weekenders: Weekends of arts events from a wide range of artistic disciplines and organisations at venues around the city.
 The weekends are produced by a variety of partners as part of a programme celebrating Bristol’s history, present-day cultural achievements and plans for the future.
 Further details below.

-The plan in 2016, therefore, is to have a celebration of the city that builds on Bristol Cultural Development Partnership projects that in the past have celebrated Brunel (2006) and the aviation industry (2010), and commemorated Bristol’s connections to the First World War (2014).
+Bristol800, therefore, is a celebration of the city that builds on Bristol Cultural Development Partnership projects that in the past have celebrated Brunel (2006) and the aviation industry (2010), and commemorated Bristol’s connections to the First World War (2014).

-There’s also the potential to build on Bristol being European Green Capital in 2015 and initial discussions around submitting a bid to be European Capital of Culture 2023.
+It also has the potential to build on Bristol being European Green Capital in 2015 and initial discussions around submitting a bid to be European Capital of Culture 2023.

 We post material here on the Festival of Ideas website and also on our Facebook page.